Nico Hoerner Player Props: Cubs vs. Pirates

-Nico Hoerner -- with a slugging percentage of .289 in his past 10 games (including zero homers) -- will be in action for the Chicago Cubs against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 13 at 8:05 PM ET.
+Nico Hoerner, carrying a .282 slugging percentage over his past 10 games, will be in action for the Chicago Cubs against the Pittsburgh Pirates June 14 at 8:05 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Giants.
+He had a one-hit showing in his previous game (1-for-4) against the Pirates.

 Nico Hoerner Game Info & Props vs. the Pirates